Ōya Station (Nagano)

 Ōya Station (大屋駅, Ōya-eki) is a railway station on the Shinano Railway Line in the city of Ueda, Nagano, Japan, operated by the third-sector railway operating company Shinano Railway.

+On February 26, 2024, the Post office was relocated inside the station building, and Postal workers were entrusted with station duties such as ticket sales.

 Lines

 Ōya Station is served by the 65.1 km Shinano Railway Line and is 34.7 kilometers from the starting point of the line at Karuizawa Station.

 Station layout

 The station consists of two ground-level opposed side platforms serving two tracks.